Strmiska/Metacritic-Webscrape/README.md

 # Metacritic Webscrape & PC Title Recommender

-This repo contains the work for my capstone project.
+This repo contains the scrapers, data, and recommender model for my project.

 For more information on this project please visit: https://keithstrmiska.com/